 Maybe your parents gave you “the talk,” or maybe you heard something from friends, social media, or health class.
 Maybe you got mixed messages, or were given weird information.

-People who have disabilities need to learn about sex too, but they might have a harder time sifting through the misinformation.
+People who have disabilities need to learn about sex, too.

-Teaching human sexuality is about formal lessons, selecting information, and choosing how to teach it, but it’s more than that.
-To be a sexuality educator you have to see the whole person and be committed to support that person.
-It’s not easy, it won’t be prefect, and you might make mistakes.
+Teaching human sexuality is not only about formal lessons, selecting information, and choosing how to teach it, it’s much more than that.
+To be a sexuality educator, you have to see the whole person, and commit to supporting that person.

-To me, it’s about asking “why not?”.
 Why not teach someone about different sexual positions?
 Why not incorporate questions about sexual life into annual planning meetings?
 Why not teach someone how to ask someone else on a date?
-Why not affirm someone when they are expressing their sexuality?
-Being a sexuality educator is about being an advocate.
-It’s about giving people information in an engaging way they can digest.
-It’s about teaching skills and changing patterns of behavior.
-It’s about sending the message that there is nothing fundamentally wrong with who you are.